grm34/ZenMaxBuilder/.github/CONTRIBUTING.md

 - Implement your translations\*
 - Create a new pull request to submit your language.

-\* ZMB being launched from a terminal, please try to respect the length of the lines (max 70).
+\* ZMB being launched from a terminal, please respect line length (max 70).

 | language | flag | translator | progress |
 | :------- | ---: | ---------: | -------: |